drianlarde/nextjs14-turbo-shadcn-supabase-boilerplate/README.md

-# Next.js 14 (Turbo ⚡️) Boilerplate with Server Actions, API Route Handlers, TailwindCSS, ui/shadcn, Framer Motion and Supabase
+# Next.js 14 (Turbo ⚡️) Boilerplate with Server Actions, API Route Handlers, TailwindCSS, ui/shadcn, Framer Motion, React Animated Cursor and Supabase Client

 This boilerplate is designed for rapid development, ideal for hackathons or any project requiring quick iterations and deployments.
 It integrates Next.js 14 with Server Actions, API Route Handlers, TailwindCSS for styling, `ui/shadcn` for UI components, and Supabase Client for backend services.